BC Rail: Locomotives

 For passenger service, the PGE purchased seven Budd Rail Diesel Cars in 1956.
 Starting in the 1970s, the BCR started to purchase some used RDCs.
 The RDCs were retired in 2002, when BC Rail ended its passenger services.

 The BCR also used some historic locomotives for its Royal Hudson excursion service.
 The primary steam locomotive for the Royal Hudson excursion train was Canadian Pacific Railway No. 2860, a class H1 4-6-4 Royal Hudson.
 Made by MLW for the Canadian Pacific Railway in June 1940, it was the first locomotive built as a Royal Hudson.
 A sister locomotive, No. 2850, pulled King George VI's and Queen Elizabeth's royal train in 1939.
 After the tour, the King gave the CPR permission to use the term Royal Hudson for the class of locomotives.
 Between 1940 and 1956 it hauled transcontinental passenger trains between Revelstoke and Vancouver.
 Damaged in a derailment in 1956, it was refurbished and transferred to Winnipeg in 1957 for service on the prairies.
 It was withdrawn from service in May 1959, replaced by diesel locomotives.
 It was sold to the Vancouver Railway Museum Association in 1964 and was stored in Vancouver until 1973, when the British Columbia government acquired the locomotive from Joe W. Hussey, who had purchased it three years earlier.
-It was restored by Robert Swanson and then leased to the British Columbia Railway, who used it in excursion service between 1973 and 2000.
-It was out of service during the 2001 tourist season, needing extensive repairs.
+It was restored by Robert Swanson and then leased to the British Columbia Railway, who used it in excursion service between 1974 and 1999.
+It was out of service during the 2000 and 2001 tourist seasons as it needed extensive repairs.
 The backup for No. 2860 was Canadian Pacific Railway No. 3716, a 2-8-0 built by MLW in 1912.
 During the 2001 season, when both steam locomotives were out of service, BC Rail leased No. 4069, a restored Canadian Pacific Railway FP7A diesel locomotive.

 In November 2020, as part of celebrations for the 25th anniversary of CN's privatization, the company unveiled a series of locomotives repainted in the schemes of its predecessor and subsidiary railroads.
 GE ET44AC No. 3115 was repainted in the blue, white and red livery of BC Rail, along with the logos of that company.